matsunagalab/afmfold/scripts/SCRIPTS.md

 ## Training
 In AFM-Fold, a CNN is trained to learn the correspondence between AFM images and the collective variables (CVs) of the underlying structures.
-The following code examples illustrate how to generate noiseless training data from MD conformations of Adenylate Kinase, and then train the CNN.
+The following code examples illustrate how to generate noiseless training data from MD conformations of Adenylate Kinase (with labels of inter-domain distances), and then train the CNN.

-1. **Prepare a candidate conformation set**
+1. **Prepare a candidate conformation set** using [generate_candidates.py](generate_candidates.py).
-    The exact candidate conformation set for AK is distributed as `../results/ak_train.dcd` and `../results/ak_train.pdb`.
-    Also, you can use `generate_candidates.py` to generate candidate conformation set, and if you have a long MD simulation, candidate conformation set can also be extracted from it.

     ```bash
     # Prepare output directories